 Honoring an Iconic Scholar

-The Pourdavoud Center celebrated its grand opening on Tuesday, April 18, 2017 in the historic setting of UCLA’s prestigious Royce Hall.
+The Pourdavoud Institute was first inagurated as a center, and celebrated its grand opening on Tuesday, April 18, 2017 in the historic setting of UCLA’s prestigious Royce Hall.
 Attended by Chancellor Gene Block, Dean David Schaberg, benefactors Dr. Anahita Naficy Lovelace and Mr. Jim Lovelace, Director M. Rahim Shayegan, honored faculty, and distinguished guests, the evening featured a keynote address by Professor Gregory Nagy, Francis Jones Professor of Classical Greek Literature at Harvard University and Director of the Harvard Center for Hellenic Studies.
 His lecture, “Thinking Iranian, Rethinking Greek,” examined Greek thought regarding the Iranian world and Iranian perceptions of the Greeks.
 This keynote was a highlight of, in Professor Nagy’s own words, “a very special event celebrating the greatness of this Iranian world.”

 To read the transcript of Professor Gregory Nagy’s keynote, “Thinking Iranian, Rethinking Greek,” please click here.